facebookincubator/fbc_owrt_feed/fbwifi/README.md

 ## Contents

-The 'files' subdirectory contains all the configuration, script and code that implements the Facebook Wi-Fi v2.0 standard for OpenWRT.
+The 'files' subdirectory contains all the configuration, script and code that implements the Facebook Wi-Fi v2.0 standard for OpenWrt.

 The folder structure follows *nix conventions :
 - 'etc' is the boot time scripts and configuration